-Kumquats are small, bite-size citrus fruits with edible peels; they come into season towards the end of winter and stay available through spring.
+Kumquats are small, bite-size citrus fruits with sweet edible peels; they come into season towards the end of winter and stay available through spring.
 Store them on the counter for easy snacking or add them to salads for a burst of tart sweetness.
 Keep their flavor around with a bottle of Kumquat Vodka or a jar of Honey Preserved Kumquats.

 Oranges add sunny brightness to winter eating.
-If you find a good deal on big bags, make yourself some fresh-squeezed orange juice or buckle down and can a batch of Orange Marmalade.
+If you find a good deal on big bags, make yourself some fresh-squeezed orange juice or buckle down and can a batch of orange marmalade.

-Pears have a season that runs from mid-summer well into winter, depending on the variety and the region.
+Pears, a variety of pome fruit along with apples and quince, have a season that runs from mid-summer well into winter, depending on the variety and the region.

 Pommelos look like giant grapefruits.
 They have extremely thick peels covering their sweet grapefruit-like yellow citrus fruit interior that can be so pale it's almost white.